ibm-cloud-docs/sell/software-catalog-details.md

 The detailed description is displayed at the beginning of your product page in the catalog.
 {: note}

-For more information, see [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external}.

 ### Providing media
 {: #catalog-media-api}
 {: api}

-You can programmatically add links to high-quality images or videos that help illustrate what your product is by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically add links to high-quality images or videos that help illustrate what your product is by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
 The example adds the `image` media type to your product page, which can be found at the `http://myproduct.com/images/product_image.png` URL:

 ```bash
 curl --request PATCH \